mathbri/mathbri.github.io/_pages/about.md

 I am a second-year PhD student at [CERMICS](https://cermics-lab.enpc.fr/), the research center in applied mathematics of [Ecole des Ponts](https://ecoledesponts.fr/en), under the supervision of [Axel Parmentier](https://axelparmentier.github.io/).

 My PhD thesis is part of an academic collaboration between Ecole des Ponts and Renault Group, and focuses on large-scale network design problems.
 My research interest is at the crossroads of operations reserach and machine learning.

+Before that, I graduated from Ecole des Ponts (2023) in applied mathematics and got a master’s degree from Conservatoire National des Arts et Metiers in Operations Research ([Master MPRO](https://uma.ensta-paris.fr/mpro/)).